dewarim/cinnamon/docs/install/v2/server/deploy.md

 you are now ready to deploy the cinnamon.war:

 1.    stop your webserver/servlet container,
-2.    remove the old Cinnamon server installation
+2.    remove the old Cinnamon server installation if it exists,
-3.    copy the new cinnamon.war into the webserver's webapps directory
+3.    copy the new cinnamon.war (and dandelion.war) into the webserver's webapps directory
-4.    start your webserver
+4.    re-start your webserver

 If your servlet container has auto-deploy enabled, it should pick up and install the cinnamon.war automatically from its webapps directory.
 More advanced servers may be able to do this on-the-fly, but this can break existing database connection pooling and (in some cases on Tomcat 6) may also exhaust PermGenSpace in the virtual machine, so stop-deploy-restart is the recommended way.